innFactory/akka-lift-ml/README.md

 ## Supported ML Algorithms ##
 - Collaborative Filtering with ALS (Alternating-Least-Squares)

+## Planned Feature ##
+- Easy cleaning of data.
+- More ml features
+- Make everything more stable
+- Add more and better tests

 ## QuickStart Guide ##
 - Prepare your data with 3 columns user,product,retaing - sample can be found in test resources (retail-raiting.csv)